bennington-hardware-hacking-2019/pos_system/README.md

 make init
 ```

-To setup postgres with pre=populated data (mainly used to testing):
+To setup postgres with pre-populated data (mainly used for testing):
 ```
 make db-setup
 ```